gioinguyen1305/Smart-Parking-Lot/README.md

 Problem:
-Don't kill all by button.
+Can't kill all by button.